Port Forwarding a HikVision DVR/NVR

 When you have multiple HikVision DVR’s in the same network

-When you have multiple DVR’s within the same network you will need to use a different external port for each DVR.
+When you have multiple DVR’s within the same network you will need to use a different port configurations for each DVR.
 Lets take an example of 2 DVR’s on our network, DVR 1 and DVR 2.
 First we will setup the IP addresses for the 2 DVR’s and their media ports as follows:

 DVR 1 Configuration